Josh Hazlewood: International career

 He bowled 7 overs on his One Day International debut and picked up one wicket for 41 runs.
 He made his T20I debut vs West Indies on 13 February 2013 and picked up 1–36 in 4 overs.
-He picked career best figures 4–30 in a T20 vs England.
+He picked career best figures of 4–30 in a T20 vs England.

-He made his Test match debut for Australia against India at the Brisbane Cricket Ground on 17 December 2014.
+He made his Test match debut against India at the Brisbane Cricket Ground, commonly known as The Gabba on 17 December 2014.
 He took 5 wickets in the first innings, conceding 68 runs.
 He was a part of the Australian squad for the 2015 ICC Cricket World Cup and played a part in their triumph, picking up 4 wickets against Pakistan in the quarter-finals.

-In November 2015, Hazlewood became the first player to achieve the player of the match award in a day-night Test match ever.
-In this match against New Zealand, he took the first ever wicket in day-night Test by lbw Martin Guptill.
+In November 2015, Hazlewood became the first player to achieve the player of the match award in a day-night Test match.
+In this match against New Zealand, he took the first wicket in day-night Test by having Martin Guptill leg before wicket.
 He also took the first five-wicket haul in day-night Test cricket history with the figures of 6 for 70, en route to reaching 50 career wickets in just his 12th Test, faster than Shane Warne, Glenn McGrath and Mitchell Johnson.

 In January 2017, Hazlewood recorded an unusual innings in the first ODI against New Zealand.
 He had a 26-minute long 54-run tenth wicket partnership with Marcus Stoinis without facing a single ball.
 He was run out at the non-striker's end with Australia falling just seven runs short of a win and he became the first player to be dismissed for a diamond duck in a partnership of over fifty runs.
 This was Hazlewood's first ODI dismissal, setting the record for the most ODI matches played without being dismissed (33), a record he had overtaken in December 2016 after his 28th ODI.
 Hazlewood picked up nine wickets in the Champions Trophy that year while topping the ICC ODI bowlers' rankings.

 In April 2018, he was awarded a national contract by Cricket Australia for the 2018–19 season.

 In July 2019, he was named in Australia's squad for the 2019 Ashes series in England.
 Hazlewood played in 4 of the 5 matches of the series, taking 20 wickets at an average of 21.85.